 Because she knew what those words had to mean.
 But it was simply not possible… the Romani Ritual…

 "Mahala!"
-Kasimira screamed in distraught, betrayed rage, her eyes burning, becoming wet as she crushed the parchment in her hand.
+Kasimira screamed in distraught, betrayed rage, her eyes burning and wet as she crushed the parchment in her hand.

 With a chocking sound from the back of her throat, Kasimira toppled over, her stiff body crashing hard against the stone floors, crumbled piece of parchment still trapped inside a frozen fist, as one of her father's minions stood over her, a snarl on his face.